MuGdxy/GalDesigner/Event.md

 # Event

-No matter events in Application or GameBox, we need a type to store event message.
+No matter events in Application or GalEngine, we need a type to store event message.
 So we will define this type there.

 - We need a base event type, there is EventArgs in `C#`.